digitaldrummerj/vscode-ionic1-snippets/README.md

 ## Usage

 Type part of a snippet, press enter and the snippet unfolds.
+All of the snippets start with i1_

 Alternatively, press Ctrl+Space (Windows,Linux) or Cmd+Space (OSX) to activate snippets from within the editor.